scottcolfer/product-management-handbook/index.md

 # Contents

+Preface

 - [Licence](../product-management-handbook/sharing)
 - [Where did this handbook come from?](../product-management-handbook/preface)
 - [Who is this handbook for?](../product-management-handbook/audience)

-## What does product management mean within government?
+What does product management mean within government?

+- Product management is responsible for value